rednafi/rednafi.com/content/go/strategy_pattern.md

 swap out these methods easily without messing with the rest of your code, making it simple to adjust behaviors on the fly.

-Let's say you're writing a `display` service that prints a message as either plain text or JSON formats.
+Let's say you're writing a `display` service that prints a message in either plain text or JSON formats.
 Imperatively you could do this:

 ```rb